An Alternating Direction Method for Total Variation Denoising: Introduction

 \subsection{Organization of The Paper}

 The outline of the rest of the paper is as follows.
-We first describe our proposed alternating directions augmented Lagrangian method in Section \ref{sec:adal_tvdn}.
-We then discuss in Section \ref{sec:contrast_sb_tvdn} the difference between our algorithm and the split Bregman method.
-In Section \ref{sec:exp}, we test both algorithms on a set of standard test images and demonstrate the superiority of our method in image restoration quality over the split Bregman method.
+We first briefly review the ADAL method and its applications to linearly constrained optimization problems that arise from variable splitting in Section \ref{sec:adal}.
+In Section \ref{sec:adal_tvdn}, we describe our proposed variable-splitting alternating direction augmented Lagrangian method for the anisotropic TV-model and prove its global convergence in Section \ref{sec:conv_aniso}.
+We then discuss in Sections \ref{sec:iso} and \ref{sec:contrast_sb_tvdn} the isotropic case and the difference between our algorithm and the split Bregman method, respectively.
+In Section \ref{sec:iso_conv}, we present a globally convergent variable-splitting ADAL variant for the isotropic TV-model.
+In Section \ref{sec:exp}, we compare our algorithms against the split Bregman method on a set of standard test images and demonstrate the effectiveness of our methods in terms of denoising speed and quality.